niluwats/invoice-marketplace/README.md

 This user represents an issuer in the system.
 You can use these credentials to test the endpoints related to the issuer's functionalities(create invoice,trade approvals & view functionalities).

-Please note that these are dummy user accounts created specifically for testing.
-Do not use real or sensitive information while testing.

 Remember to include the appropriate authentication headers or tokens when making API requests to simulate the behavior of authenticated users.

 ## Endpoints